Skip to content

 end

 Notice that write-daily-report and send-to-slack are the same skills in both cases.
-The difference is how they are orchestrated, not what they do.
+The difference is how they are orchestrated — a workflow can add review gates, branches, and fan-out — not what the skills do.

-Standard cron expressions are supported (same syntax as workflows).
+Standard cron expressions are supported (same syntax as workflow schedules).

 ExpressionExecution timing